Visheshbhatia69/Textbased-Connect4/README.md

 * row
 * col

+# Mode Selection

+When running the script, you are prompted to choose a mode:

+* text – play in terminal
+* gui – play using a Tkinter GUI window

+The script handles both modes seamlessly, sharing the same core logic for win/tie detection and move recording.

 # Correctness Testing

 This implementation includes several layers of correctness checking to ensure the rules of Connect Four are followed properly: